Blender to STLHow to UseFile InformationFile FeaturesHow it Works3D PrintingFAQOther Blender ToolsLatest News

 Convert Blender BLEND to STL Online

-Our free and fast tool will convert most 3D mesh or Blender - BLEND model files to a standard STL mesh file that can then be edited further in most popular 3D editing packages or 3D printed without any further processing.
-Our conversion tool can also batch convert multiple Blender files, up to 25 files at a time can be converted.
+Our free and fast tool will convert your 3D Blender - BLEND model files to a standard STL mesh file that can then be edited further in most popular 3D editing packages or 3D printed without any further processing.
+Our conversion tool can also batch convert multiple Blender files; up to 200 files at a time can be converted.

-To convert your Blender BLEND file click the Upload button above and select the file to convert.
-Once selected, the file will be converted to a STL file and will ready for download shortly afterwards.
-For more information about the BLEND to STL conversion process see the conversion information section below for more information.
+To convert your Blender BLEND file, click the Upload button above, and select the file to convert.
+Once selected, the file will be converted to an STL file and will be ready for download shortly afterwards.
+For more information about the BLEND to STL conversion process, see the conversion information section below.

-How to Convert your BLEND to STL Online?
+How to Convert your Blender to STL Online?

-Here are 2 simple steps to convert your BLEND to STL.
+Here are two simple steps to convert your Blender to STL.

-Click the "Upload a BLEND File" button and select a BLEND to upload.
+Click the "Upload a Blender File" button and select a Blender to upload.
 The maximum file size is 100MB.

 Click the download link once completed to receive your STL file.